This year’s OPW Women’s Retreat will be May 1 – 3, 2020

 Saturday access to all open facility amenities

 Your fee includes all retreat materials, lodging (if applicable) and all-you-can-eat buffet meals for the time during which you are registered.
-At breakfast, you can expect fresh fruit, yogurt, pastries and oatmeal in addition to the hot buffet bar.
-Lunch and dinner include a full salad bar featuring many farm-to-table items and a delicious dessert.
-Coffees, water and juices are available for all meals.
-Unsweetened iced tea is served at lunch and dinner.
-(Our dining room staff is happy to provide food for special diets, including gluten-free, dairy-free, vegetarian, and vegan.
-If you have special dietary needs, please submit form at least a week in advance.)
+(The dining room staff is happy to provide food for special diets, including gluten-free, dairy-free, vegetarian, and vegan.
+If you have special dietary needs, please contact Ali at 484-343-5889 as soon as possible.)

 - Access to many other activities on campus (outlined below in the “what else is there to do” section)

-Sandy Cove understands that some guests have health issues that cause various dietary restrictons.
-In order for them to meet your needs, they ask that you submit the request through a special form on which you will list in the form the name of your food allergy or dietary restriction (example: gluten free, allergy to nuts, low sodium, etc.).
-CLICK HERE to be taken to the electronic form, or here to download and print out a hard copy.
+The chefs understand that some guests have health issues that cause various dietary restrictions.
+In order for them to meet your needs, you can notify Ali Verbanas of your food allergy or dietary restriction (example: gluten free, allergy to nuts, low sodium, etc.).
+Email Ali at email@example.com, or call 484-343-5889.
+She will pass along this important information.

 If your request requires specialty foods that cannot be found in most local grocery stores, please bring these foods along with you.
-They are happy to store and prepare these foods for you.
+We have a kitchen/break room with a refrigerator to store items in the Dalton House.

 YES!
 The Kathy Stullken Memorial Retreat Scholarship Fund was established to help subsidize registration fees for women who would not otherwise be able to attend the retreat.
 If you feel that the cost of attending the retreat would create a financial hardship for you, we want to help!
 Funds are available to assist you with all or a portion of the fee, and all requests are kept completely confidential.
 Please designate this on your registration form.